ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

  + [time-series](#time-series-variables): dimensioned along the time axis to provide access to the data as time-series.
  + [profile](#dimensionless-profile-variables): dimensionless variables that provide access to data on a profile-by-profile basis
- + [container](#dimensionless-container-variables): dimensionless variables used to capture meta data regarding the platform and instrumentation on board the glider.
+ + [container](#dimensionless-container-variables): dimensionless variables used to capture metadata regarding the platform and instrumentation on board the glider.

-Most of the time-series variables and many of thes profile variables have corresponding data quality variables, which are referenced via the *ancillary_variables* variable attribute.
-The dimensions of these variables are the same as the variables they convey quality information about.
+Most of the time-series variables and many of the profile variables have corresponding data quality variables, which are referenced via the *ancillary_variables* variable attribute.
+Each variable has the same dimension as its associated quality control variable.
 While no CF standard names exist for these quality control variables, CF conventions allow the use of a [standard_name modifier](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/build/apc.html) to be appended to the corresponding variable's standard name to create the standard name for the quality control flag.

-For example, the *temperature* variable has a corresponding data quality variable *temperature_qc*.
-The *standard_name* attribute of that variable then contains the CF standard name of the variable it references with "status_flag"" appended, i.e. "sea_water_temperature status_flag," as seen below:
+For example, as seen in the CDL example below, the *temperature* variable has a corresponding data quality variable *temperature_qc*.
+The *standard_name* attribute of that quality control variable contains the CF standard name of the variable it references with "status_flag" appended, i.e. "sea_water_temperature status_flag."
+Both variables have the same dimension, *time*.

 ```
+ double temperature(time) ;
+        temperature:ancillary_variables = "temperature_qc" ;
  byte temperature_qc(time) ;
         temperature_qc:standard_name = "sea_water_temperature status_flag" ;
 ```

-The following is a list and description of all variables and corresponding variable attributes that are **REQUIRED** for the file to be accepted by the NGDAC.
-A CDL description of each variable is located below the formal description.
+**The following is a list and description of all variables and corresponding variable attributes that are REQUIRED for the file to be accepted by the NGDAC.** A CDL description of each variable is located below the formal description.
 Examples of the various attributes have been provided for reference, but each data provider is encouraged to modify these values if they feel it is necessary, particularly for the following attributes:

  + *comment*,
  + *valid_min*,